Research statement

 To overcome this challenge, our central premise is that campaigns require new methods to decrease their reliance on expert-designed messaging, and be more responsive to public opinion.
 In particular, we focus on two research directions we believe are at the forefront of modern message development:

-• Efficient message search.
+- Efficient message search.
 We design research pipelines that allow campaigns to explore the large space of potential messages more efficiently, and to quickly zero-in on the most impactful messaging strategies.
-Our methodology is based on a combination of large-scale adaptive online survey RCTs, Bayesian machine learning and surrogate metrics.
+Our core methodology involves conducting large-scale adaptive online survey RCTs, using a combination of large language models, surrogate metrics, and Bayesian statistics.

 Core to our research process are ethical checks and high standards for accuracy.
 We do not develop or test messages that are false, misleading, or that incite exclusionary attitudes or violence; we work only with campaigns whose goals are clearly aligned with public good; and we never share any data that could personally identify our research participants.